solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 A unauthenticated client that makes a GET on `</weekly-status/2021-04-28/>` and receives a `401` with a `Link` to `</weekly-status/2021-04-28/>`.

-If the client is the controler of the container it can do a PUT with the following rules:
+If the client is the controller of the container, it can do a PUT with the following rules:

 ```Turtle